As soon as you read that headline – what was your answer? Did a YES or NO automatically pop into your head?

 I get bent out of shape asking – why isn’t that happening for me?

-Then I realize the reason is because the successful bloggers are busy producing cool stuff and not worrying about what everyone else is doing.
+Then I realized the reason is that successful bloggers are busy producing cool stuff and not worrying about what everyone else is doing.
 They are getting shit done (which translates to getting stuff finished and out into the world).
 That’s pretty much the time I get back to work!

 There are situations where envy and jealousy can be used for good.